danwhite371/Team-Task-Track/docs/done.md

 ## Unreleased

+- refactor: Moved header from App to new Header component
+- test: Create ete test for newTaskForm
 - test: Create component test for newTaskForm
 - feat: Added OperationResult messaging for createTask
 - refactor: Backend error handling and tests
 - bug: Change Active duration to use secondsDuration and lastTime,